-Information on specific graduate programs of study, including Cardinal Education, formerly Commonwealth Graduate Engineering Program (CGEP), is available in Engineering's Office of Graduate Studies.
+Information on specific graduate programs of study, including Cardinal Education (formerly Commonwealth Graduate Engineering Program or CGEP), is available in Engineering's Office of Graduate Studies.
 The office can also help guide students on who to contact for transferring in courses, thesis and dissertation formats, leave of absence, funding opportunities and University available resources.
+Contact the Office of Graduate Studies at gradengr@vcu.edu.